geoffreycrofte/juiz-social-post-sharer/README.md

 Adds buttons after your posts to allow visitors share your content (includes no JavaScript mode).
 Select your favorite social networks among a list of available networks.
 Display an optional sharings counter.
+Totally GDPR compliant.

 **You can donate to support**